-LivaNova PLC 2022 Incentive Award Plan and the French Sub-Plan Thereof
+Amended and Restated LivaNova PLC 2022 Incentive Award Plan

-LIVANOVA PLC 2022 INCENTIVE AWARD PLAN
+AMENDED AND RESTATED LIVANOVA PLC 2022 INCENTIVE AWARD PLAN

-(Adopted by the Board of Directors of LivaNova PLC on April 20, 2022, conditional on shareholder approval.)

-(Approved by the shareholders of LivaNova PLC on
+(Adopted by the Board of Directors of LivaNova PLC on April 19, 2023, conditional on shareholder approval.)
+(Approved by the shareholders of LivaNova PLC on , 2023.)